n0obit4/Friendzone/README.md

 Select the platform that you want compromise

 #### Step 2
-Select the payload to use
+Select the payload to you use

 #### Step 3
 Select the following fields: